6 Introduction to the Command Line

 6.14 How to Google like a pro

-One of the most important skills you develop when coding and/or using the command line is how to phrase your questions so you can get relevant answers out of your search engine.
+One of the most important skills we develop when coding and/or using the command line is how to phrase our questions so we can get relevant answers out of our search engine.

 As Deep Thought put it in the Hitchhiker’s Guide to the Galaxy: